 She’s hard working and respected in the industry and well deserving of being in our first annual Women of Color in Radio issue.
-Another industry vet Jamilliah Muhammed interviewed Angela.
+Another industry vet, Jamillah Muhammad, interviewed Angela.
 See the entire interview on radiofacts.com.

 JAMILLAH MUHAMMAD: How would you describe yourself?

 UPTOWN ANGELA: Mom, wife, funny girl, chick with the tea, fitness pal, cool boss… I love connecting with my audience by way of on-air and especially social media.
-It’s a huge compliment when listeners say they grew up with me. they are Truly like family.
+It’s a huge compliment when listeners say they grew up with me.
+They are truly like family.

 JM: Tell us about your start in the industry